Moodle API

 Click on

-Select the specific imported document you want to include in the assignment
+Select the specific document or submission you want to include in the assignment

 Assign reviewers and finalize setup